-If you think the big companies with well known brands and names don’t need much marketing anymore, you are wrong.
-They need it more than ever to keep up in the positions they worked so hard to be at the first place.
+If you think big companies with well-known brands and names don’t need much marketing anymore, you are wrong.
+They need it more than ever to keep up in the positions they worked so hard to be in the first place.
 At it’s not always the money, but mainly the creativity that helps them to run marketing campaigns.

 Since there are only 3 months left before 2018 ends, the season of the biggest marketing awards worldwide is just about to start.
 Until then, we’ve decided to take a look at the most outstanding digital marketing campaigns of 2018 (so far).
 Looking at the successful examples can help us to stay up with eyes and mind wide open, get inspired and motivated to seek for better results.
 Let’s take a look.

 1. Kellogg’s Eggo Digital Marketing Campaign

 Even though the whole marketing campaign started at the end of 2018, it is too good not to be mentioned.
 With the premiere of Stranger Things 2 back on 2017 October, Netflix and Eggo (Kellogg’s) teamed up to bring awareness to the show’s premiere.
 Eleven (the character on the “Stranger things”) appeared on the episode shoplifting Eggo waffles from the store and getting away by helping herself with the super magical powers she owns.
 Using this episode, Kellog’s later carried a social media marketing campaign which brought the company satisfying results.

 Source: Simplify 360